emguy/AWS-Server-Configuration/README.md

 pip install oauth2client
 pip install httplib2
 ```
-To deactivate the virtual environment `venv`, using the following command
+To deactivate the virtual environment `venv`, using the following command.
 ```
 deactivate
 ```